dsohk/rancher-devsecops-workshop/docs/part-4.md

 ## 1. Configure Rancher Fleet - Continous Delivery

-To setup Fleet, from Rancher UI, Cluster Manager Page select `Tools` and click on `Continous Delivery`
+To setup Fleet, from Rancher UI, Cluster Manager View  select `Tools` and click on `Continous Delivery`

 ![Rancher-Continous Delivery (CD)](./images/rancher-uI-fleet-step1-pg1.png)

+Under Continous Delivery, you have following options
+1) Git Repo
+2) Clusters
+3) Cluster Groups
+4) Advance

-Before we go any further, let verify if we can see all our cluster in Rancher FLeet
+Before we go any further, let verify if we can see all our cluster in Continous Delivery(Rancher Fleet)

 ![Rancher-(CD)](./images/rancher-uI-all-clusterlist-step2.png)

-In Fleet you can manage indivisual or group of clusters.
+With Rancher Fleet you can manage indivisual or group of clusters.
 Managing cluster via Group reduces adminstrative efforts.

+### Create a Cluster Group
-To create Cluster Group in Continous Delivery, click on Cluster Groups option in left plane & hit `Create`
+Continous Delivery > Cluster Group > click on `Create`

 ![Rancher UI](./images/rancher-ui-create-first-fleet-group-step3-pg3.png)

-Provide unique `Name` for cluster group and in `Cluster Selector` section, provide same Label key value pair which was used to create `Cluster1` and `Cluster2`
+Provide same Label key value pair which was used to create `Cluster1` and `Cluster2` Key:Value `(env=dev)`

-Key:Value `(env=dev)`

 Once you key in the key:value pair, Rancher will use the selector labels to indentify the clusters to be associated with our newly created cluster group in Fleet.
 You will see it show 2/4 cluster been selected.